Johnkecops/ASD_Chatbot/README.md

 ## Citation context

-If you use this repository academically, please cite the original paper and clearly note that this codebase is a reconstruction based on the PDF description rather than an official upstream implementation.
+If you use this repository academically, please cite the original paper and clearly note that this codebase is an application based on the PDF description.

 ## AI Disclaimer